YSBoomOfficial/Quiq-Dict/README.md

 # Quiq-Dict
 A Minimal Dictionary App built with UIKit

+## Features
+- Search for Words and get back detailed information.
+Eg: definitions, synonyms, antonyms, example sentences, phonetic transcriptions and audio examples.
+- Save Words and their related data to disk for offline access

 ## Screenshots
 | Search Screen | Detail Screen |
 | --- | --- |